ShiotaTakumi/RotationalUnfolding/docs/classes.md

 | `adj_edges` | `std::vector<std::vector<int>>` | List of edge IDs per face. | Stored in counterclockwise order with respect to the outward normal. |
 | `adj_faces` | `std::vector<std::vector<int>>` | List of adjacent face IDs per face. | Aligned with `adj_edges`. |

-## class `UnfoldedFace`
+## struct `UnfoldedFace`
-A class that stores information of a face after it has been unfolded in the plane.
+A struct that stores information of a face after it has been unfolded in the plane.

 | Variable Name | Type | Description | Note |
 | --- | --- | --- | --- |